 Try to practice using your Terminal to navigate your computer as you're working on other tasks.

 GitHub's Markdown introduction introduces using the Markdown language to quickly write simple HTML.
-Practice your Markdown by writing README.md
+Practice your Markdown by writing README.md files for your GitHub repositories.
+Try to include some headings, lists, images, and maybe even a table.

 Execute Program is an interactive code learning platform.
 Their JS Arrays course is a great recap of things you might have already come across, and should also have some interesting new things.